RAF Marham: Tornado GR (1982–2019)

 During 1980–83, twenty-four hardened aircraft shelters (HAS) were constructed to house future strike aircraft, which would eventually see the arrival of the Panavia Tornado GR1 in 1982.
 These shelters were also equipped with the US Weapon Storage Security System (WS3), each able to store four WE.177 nuclear bombs.
 The first Tornado GR1 to be delivered to Marham was ZA601 on 24 April 1982 from BAe Warton, in preparation for the reformation of No. 617 (Dambusters) Squadron which stood up on 1 January 1983.
 This was shortly followed by No. 27 Squadron which reformed at Marham on 12 August.

 No. 57 Squadron disbanded at RAF Marham on 30 June 1986, leaving No. 55 Squadron as the last Victor K2 unit at the base.
 In March 1987, the Tornado Weapons Conversion Unit (TWCU) relocated its Tornados from RAF Honington to Marham for a period of six months while runway repairs were carried out.
 In March 1988, Hawker Siddeley Nimrod MR2s of No. 42 Squadron spent a year based at Marham while RAF St. Mawgan had its runway repaired.
 No. II (Army Co-operation) Squadron relocated from RAF Laarbruch, Germany to Marham in December 1991, bringing with it the Tornado GR1A and its 'Tornado Infra-Red Reconnaissance System' (TIRRS).

 No. 27 Squadron disbanded in September 1993, with its aircraft and crew transferring to No. 12 (Bomber) Squadron who moved to RAF Lossiemouth in January 1994.
 No. 55 Squadron, the last of the RAF Victor squadrons, disbanded at Marham in October 1993, with the last Victor to leave departing in November.
 In December, No. 39 (1 Photographic Reconnaissance Unit) Squadron arrived at RAF Marham with its Canberra PR7s and PR9s from RAF Wyton.

 Following the 1998 Strategic Defence Review, it was decided to end the Royal Air Force's presence in Germany, No. IX (B) Squadron relocated from RAF Brüggen to RAF Marham on 17 July 2001, followed shortly by No. 31 Squadron on 17 August, who landed their Tornados at Marham at precisely 13:31 hrs BST.

+With the assistance of the then Duke of York (now Andrew Mountbatten-Windsor), the airbase facilitated private flights for the financier and sex offender Jeffrey Epstein in 2000.

 Panavia Tornado GR4s in liveries to mark 100th anniversaries of Nos.
 IX(B), 12(B), XV(R) and 31 Squadrons as well as 40 years of Tornado, 2015.
 (Nos.
 IX(B), 12(B) and 31 were all based at Marham with the Tornado.)